jamesirungume/STOCKS-APP-BUY-FASHION-ACCESORIES/README.md

 # STOCKS-APP-BUY-FASHION-ACCESORIES
 buy fashion accesrories e.g watches,shoes
+ **for the server use the depployed server "hhttps://stocks-web-service-5w6t.onrender.com" **
 # My Business Website

 This is a business website showcasing various products and allowing users to add items to their cart.